Pulitzer Prize Authors Featured in SDHC Lending Library

 Pulitzer Books Part of Expansive Library for Book Clubs

-In addition to attending these upcoming events, your book club can learn more about the type of writing that wins the prestigious Pulitzer by "checking out" past winners through the SDHC Lending Library.
+In addition to attending Pulitzer-related events as they come up in humanities programs and the Festival of Books, your book club can learn more about the type of writing that wins the prestigious Pulitzer by "checking out" past winners through the SDHC Lending Library.

 The South Dakota Humanities Council's Lending Library contains more than 70 potential book club books available as part of the "Book Club to Go" program for a $50 application fee.
 These titles include three Pulitzer Prize-winning books and nine authors who have won Pulitzer Prizes, been Pulitzer Prize finalists, or received a special citation from the Pulitzer Prize jury.
 Book Club to Go provides up to 30 copies of any title from the council's lending library and an SDHC scholar, if desired, to lead a book discussion.

-If you're group is looking for books to read, you can't go wrong with these selections:
+If your group is looking for books to read, you can't go wrong with these selections:

 Pulitzer Prize Winning Titles: